cjflan/cjflan.github.io/index.md

 Projects on the horizon:
 * Set up a kubernetes cluster of Raspberry Pi's to self host microservices
 * Set up said microservices
+* Do some big wall climbing
+* Crew for the Everglades Challenge